 - How are you going to add value after the call?

 Add questions that are relevant to your unique situation, competitive landscape and sales cycle.

 Make auditing a consistent practice and part of your sales culture.
 Ask harder, more detailed questions and guide reps through the importance of creating a detailed, specific sales road map and timeline post-call.
-You’ll accomplish several things:
+Here’s how sales auditing improves results:

-- Help sales reps understand how to structure more effective calls and invest more into pre-call planning.
+- Helps sales reps understand how to structure more effective calls and invest more into pre-call planning.

-- Reinforce best practices and gain valuable insights to share with the team.
+- Reinforces best practices and gain valuable insights to share with the team.

-- Create consistent standards and expectations around a quality sales engagement.
+- Creates consistent standards and expectations around a quality sales engagement.

-- Spend less time going forward time on low-yield opportunities.
+- Spends less time going forward time on low-yield opportunities.

-In the enclosed video, I talk through the importance and impact of post-call analysis.
+In this video, I talk through the importance and impact of consistent post-call analysis.